☒ Interpretation ☒ Approach ☐ Information ☐ Decision

 Amortization and Mortgage Insurance

-If mortgage insurance is required or otherwise obtained (to manage risk or to facilitate funding): Does the credit union have policies, procedures and practices in place to ensure that such mortgage will qualify for insurance, that insurance will be confirmed and documented reliably and that the credit union will be able to satisfy all documentary, policy and audit requirements of the insurer?
+If mortgage insurance is required or otherwise obtained (to manage risk or to facilitate funding): Does the credit union have polices, procedures and practices in place to ensure that such mortgage will qualify for insurance, that insurance will be confirmed and documented reliably and that the credit union will be able to satisfy all documentary, policy and audit requirements of the insurer?

 Model Validation and Stress Testing of Auto-Adjudication Models

 If applicable, does the credit unions have an independent validation process at both inception and on a regular basis for auto-adjudication or other models including the regular review of risk parameters for their residential mortgage portfolio, and does this process use portfolio stress testing results in the validation?